kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 		shell:
 			"hisat2 -x annotations/hisat2_index/hisat2_index -1 {input[0]} -2 {input[1]} | samtools view -Sb > {output}"

-I prefer (and recommend) to use names, because I find that it makes it easier to read to rule
+I prefer (and recommend) to use names, because I find that it makes it easier to read to rules.